waylaidwanderer/node-chatgpt-api/README.md

 <details open>
 <summary><strong>2023-03-01</strong></summary>

 **Support for the official ChatGPT model has been added!** You can now use the `gpt-3.5-turbo` model with the official OpenAI API, using `ChatGPTClient`.
 This is the same model that ChatGPT uses, and it's the most powerful model available right now.
-It's also the most expensive model, costing $0.0005 per request.
 Usage of this model is **not free**, however it is **10x cheaper** (priced at $0.002 per 1k tokens) than `text-davinci-003`.

 See OpenAI's post, [Introducing ChatGPT and Whisper APIs](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) for more information.